dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 **Solution:** Require the user to make the class you want to augment be a `partial class`, and mark it with a unique attribute.
 Provide that attribute in a `RegisterPostInitializationOutput` step.
-Register for callbacks on that attribute with `ForAttributeWithMetadataName` to collection the information needed to generate code, and use tuples (or create an equatable model) to pass along that information.
+Register for callbacks on that attribute with `ForAttributeWithMetadataName` to collect the information needed to generate code, and use tuples (or create an equatable model) to pass along that information.
 That information should be extracted from syntax and symbols; **do not put syntax or symbols into your models**.